-Selected students are invited to take part in the Accelerated Mathematics program at Year 9, wherein students study one of two possible Year 10 Mathematics subjects.
+Selected students are invited to take part in the Accelerated Mathematics program at Year 9.
 Selection is based on a strict set of criteria based on Mathematical understanding, standardised testing results and academic performance, as well as the student's dedication to learning and work ethic in Middle School.
 A mature application of knowledge is also sought.
 A selection panel will determine which Accelerated Mathematics program students are invited to participate in.
 Students who are selected will receive regular monitoring of their progress as per established procedures.